1. Review Your Life Insurance Options

 What your adult children may want more than anything is time with you.
 When you take care of yourself, you can live longer, remain energetic, and participate in more of your kid’s lives.
 As you do more together you make more memories.
 Remember how much you liked taking your children hiking or exploring museums?
 You — and they — will still treasure moments like that now.
 Sharing experiences allows people to bond, even if the experience seems mundane or routine.
 So stay healthy enough to go over for dinner, wash the dishes together, and help prune the rose bushes.

 Nothing warms the heart quite as much as seeing people we love creating memories together.
 As much fun as you have with your children, you can have twice as much with your grandchildren.
-Steal them away for a day to bake cookies or take them for a week of camping.
+Steal them away for a day to bake cookies or take them for a weekend of travel.
 Your children will appreciate the break!
-This can be difficult now with COVID-19, so make sure you take the right safety precautions.

 + show Comments